microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 - Blob: binary data that is uploaded to and downloaded from a storage service.
 Blobs are content-addressable and therefore immutable.
 - Chunk: a contiguous region of the tree.
 Every node in the tree belongs to a chunk.
-- Chunking Algorithm: An algorithm which divides a tree into chunks
+- Chunking Algorithm: an algorithm which divides a tree into chunks
 - Content-addressable: data which can be referred to by a key derived from the data itself.
 For example, data in a store which hashes each value to produce its key.
 - [Copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write): a data structure which is immutable and therefore must be copied to produce modifications, but which does so efficiently by sharing unmodified state with previous versions.
 - Deepest Tree: a tree with N nodes and depth O(N), i.e. a tree with a branching factor of 1, essentially a linked list